Stanley Norman Cohen: Patents

 Cohen and Boyer were not initially interested in filing patents on their work.
 In 1974 they agreed to file a joint patent application, administered through Stanford, and benefiting both universities.
 Three patents were eventually granted for the Boyer-Cohen process, one on the actual process (1980), one on prokaryotic hosts (1984) and one on eukaryotic hosts (1988).
 Licenses were granted non-exclusively for "a moderate fee".
 Four hundred seventy-eight companies took out licenses, making it one of the university's top five revenue earners.
 Thousands of products have been developed on the basis of the Boyer-Cohen patents.
 The Boyer-Cohen patents however were controversial due to its scope as they laid claim to the fundamental technology of gene splicing, and led to many challenges to the validity of the patents in the 1980s.
 The patents were unusual in that they dominated almost all other patents in the field of molecular biotechnology, and in no other industry have there been patents that had such an all-embracing impact.
 It also made other universities around the world become aware of the commercial value of the scientific work by their academic staff.

 Nuredis negligent misrepresentation case

 In 2018, Cohen was sued by Christopher Alafi for misleading investors in the biotechnology company Nuredis, and hiding details of the FDA disapproval of a drug Cohen had discovered for Huntington's disease.
 Upon losing a long court battle, Cohen was found liable for negligent misrepresentation, and he admitted to providing wrong testimony in court, although he was not found liable for intentionally misleading investors.
 The drug had been approved and then withdrawn by the FDA in 1976 for a potentially lethal side effect.
 As reparations, Cohen paid $29.2 million in damages.
-In 2024 the court's decision was found to be faulty by the Appeals Court, and was reversed.
-The damages were ordered refunded to Cohen.
-The dispute was subsequently settled on undisclosed terms.
+In 2024, the appeals court reversed the judgment on procedural grounds and remanded the case back to the trial court for a formal statement of decision.